SophiaG20/About-G20/README.md

 # About-G20

 About G20 utilizing Sassiness and HTML, CSS, JavaScript

-## This prooject uses HTML, JS, and CSS to make a "About G20" page which has some JavaScript prompts
+## This project uses HTML, JS, and CSS to make an "About G20" page which has some JavaScript prompts

-> let it be known I think prompts are the devil of the internet
+## This About-me project is about myself- scope:

+### I am creating an About me

+> to include Quizzes about me and fun facts so that users can understand basic info about me, who I am, and where I came from.

+As a ____, I want____, so that ____.

+## I will guide users through a series of feedback responses

+1. step is to create a Top Ten bottom HTML ordered list.

+-I am not sure

+Then I will convert my work experience and educational summary into an unordered list using HTML.

 # License
 © 2022 Sophia G20